mossdet/mlops-dlp/README.md

 ## [4.
 Deploying ML Models](/w4_Deployment/) <a name="04-deployment"></a>

-Learn various deployment strategies and patterns for machine learning models in production.
+This section covers deployment strategies for machine learning models in production.

 ![Experiment-Tracking-Visual-Summary](/Visual_Summaries/Deployment_1.png)